paul-rezzonico/stodolist/README.md

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.

-## Acknowledgements
-- This project was inspired by modern task management needs and user experience best practices.

 ---

 Thank you for your interest in Stodolist.
 We hope it enhances your productivity!